natdudley/natdudley.github.io/_posts/2015-06-16-design-heart-security.markdown

 Once you're working from that baseline truth, it's not a matter of if you'll be compromised, but when.

 There's a fundamental difference in the way you approach the problem once you're thinking 'when'.
-When you're in 'if' mode, you tend to think about it as being something you can stop.
-You think you can fix all the holes if you just build big enough (metaphorical) walls.
+When you're in 'if' mode, you think about attacks as something you can prevent.
+You think you can keep people out if you just build big enough (metaphorical) walls.

 Once you're in 'when' mode, you have to start being strategic.
+The size of the wall doesn't count; what matters is making the cost:benefit ratio too low.
+Attackers are humans with motivations.

 At Kiwicon, one of the speakers discussed this - understanding not only what you have to protect, but who you have to protect it from, and that they're not an amorphous blob of "EV1L HACK3RS".

 He discussed understanding the difference in motivation and cost for a pro vs a script kiddie.
-He discussed the tools available to each of them, and what those tools enabled them to do.
-He talked about how much they time they were willing to spend, given that time equates to money.
+He talked about the tools available to each of them, and what those tools enabled them to do.
+He talked about how much they time they were willing to spend, given that time equates to money, and how that related to the system you were trying to protect.

 Essentially, he was talking about building attacker personas.
 These personas could then be used to help make strategic decisions about which parts of the systems to focus on defending.
 This helps to ensure the most effective defences are built with the limited resources available.

 Like interface design, once you understand who you're designing security for, it's a lot easier to place obstacles in their way.
 Unlike interface design, security design doesn't have a well-established practice for this.
 Here, designers could help security teams build personas to enable more effective defence.

+The neat thing?
+Designers have to build new personas for every product.
+There are hundreds of different user personas, and each product only deals with the ones relevant to them.
+Attacker-personas are different.
+They're less product-specific, and a good set of attacker-personas could be used to help plan security in many systems.

 ##The terrible product descended from CERN

-I recently stumbled across product: Error Pages from Statuspage.io.
+Recently, I was lnked to a new product: [Better Error Pages from Statuspage.io](https://better-error-pages.statuspage.io).
 The product allows you to enter your brand colours and some details, and gives you a downloadable HTML file for a 404, 503, and maintenance page.

 On the surface, it seems like a non-awful idea.
 Package up a nice, easy way to get a non-ugly error page.
 Users expect something a bit prettier these days.
 Everyone has them, and if you don't, you'll look bad.